 Common cinquefoil is a creeping vine with palmate leaves.

 Several other cinquefoils are somewhat weedy aliens, such as this rough-fruited cinquefoil, P. recta.

-MOUSEOVER the IMAGE to see LEAF WITH STIPULES
+SLIDE the IMAGE to see LEAF WITH STIPULES

 Rough-fruited cinquefoil is a common weed in meadows.